 - MEPAU is continuing to develop the Waitsia gas field in stages, while working to minimise its development footprint.

-- Gas initially produced from the Waitsia field, during an extended production test, is being conveyed via a pipeline to the existing Xyris Production Facility (XPF) and then through the Parmelia Gas Pipeline to customers in WA.
+- Gas initially produced from Waitsia Stage 1, at the existing Xyris Production Facility (XPF), is being conveyed via a pipeline to the existing Dampier Bunbury Natural Gas Pipeline to customers in WA.